Jack Bird: 2023

 On 10 May, Bird came under criticism for comments he made at fans during an interview regarding the club's poor form and planned protests from St. George Illawarra supporters with Bird saying "They've got a lot to say about people on the field.
 I don't think they've ever played a game of footy, they don't much about the game, I'm speaking from first-hand stuff that I've copped.
 I feel sorry for 'Hook' (Griffin).
 It's us out there playing so we should be the ones to blame, Fans are good for the game and stuff like that, but it comes to a point where you can't cop so much criticism over the players and coaching staff".
 The following day, Bird was forced to apologise for his comments.

 In Round 13, Bird was awarded an illegal try on the seventh tackle of a set in the St. George Illawarra Dragons 12–26 loss to the Dolphins at Kayo Stadium; the decision would not have been overturned even if the Dolphins had lost the game.

 Bird would play a total of 14 games for the club in the 2023 NRL season as they finished 16th on the table.

 2024

 In round 12 of the 2024 NRL season, Bird was taken from the field on a stretcher in what appeared to be a serious ankle injury in the clubs 44–12 loss against Canterbury.

 On 9 September, Bird signed a two-year deal to join the Wests Tigers starting in the 2025 NRL season.

 2025

 In round 1 of the 2025 NRL season, Bird made his club debut for the Wests Tigers against Newcastle.

 On 16 August, it was announced that Bird had been given permission by Wests to negotiate with other clubs ahead of the 2026 season.

 Bird played a total of 17 games for the Wests Tigers in the 2025 NRL season as the club finished 13th on the table.

+2026

+Bird began the 2026 NRL season training with the Wests Tigers, before joining the Leeds Rhinos on a two-year deal on 19 February 2026.